 Course Code: CB1FE255 Construction Skills - Level 1 Next course dates Start dateLocationDuration 04 Sep 2023 Bispham Campus 1 Year Apply now 03 Sep 2024 Bispham Campus 1 Year Apply now Overview Is this course for me?
 What will I learn?
-How will I be assessed?
 Key information Where could this course take me?
 Course SummaryThis construction multi-skills course has been designed for students who want to acquire basic skills in a range of construction and building techniques with a view to starting work in an entry level job on a building site or progressing to further study, with the option to specialise in one of the trades learnt.
 You will cover basic bricklaying, plastering, tiling, the key elements of joinery and painting and decorating.
 You will learn about the key materials used in each trade and their application in a variety of situations as well as vital safety information which will allow you to carry out work whilst minimising the risk of injury.
 Whilst the course is intended as a springboard into work or onto further study, it will also give you the skills to carry out basic DIY projects for yourself and for friends and family.
 Entry RequirementsThis course is designed for school leavers so you should be 16-18 to apply for this course.
-There are no mandatory , but students should have some enthusiasm for the subject and a willingness to learn.
-Please note: Where wearing PPE (Personal Protective Equipment) is a mandatory requirement of the course, it is the responsibility of the learner to ensure that they are able to wear such equipment.
+There are no mandatory requirements, but students should have some enthusiasm for the subject and a willingness to learn.
+Personal Protective Equipment Please note: Where wearing PPE (Personal Protective Equipment) is a mandatory requirement of the course, it is the responsibility of the learner to ensure that they are able to wear such equipment.
 Further information can be obtained at the IAG session which all applicants are invited to or by calling Course Enquiries on 01253 504343.
 Qualification ObtainedCertificate in Construction Skills Industry Placement and Field TripsThere are no industry placements or field trips planned for this course.
-Learning and Teaching MethodsThe course introduces students to basic skills in the following areas: Carpentry and joinery Plastering Wall and floor tiling Plumbing Brickwork Health and safety Teaching on the course is largely practical in nature with tutors demonstrating techniques and giving students the opportunity to practise them individually and as part of a team.
+Learning and Teaching MethodsThe course introduces students to basic skills in the following areas: • Plastering • Wall and floor tiling • Plumbing • Brickwork • Health and Safety Teaching on the course is largely practical in nature with tutors demonstrating techniques and giving students the opportunity to practise them individually and as part of a team.
 Tutors then support students on a one-to-one basis giving advice and feedback during practical exercises.
 There is some theory work to allow participants to gain an understanding of materials and their attributes and key information on health and safety issues both in domestic settings and in the construction industry more generally.
 Expert Tutors All staff involved in the delivery of adult education courses within the College are approved to teach the subjects and modules they deliver.
 The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.
 Other Costs and Equipment NeededYou will need to buy footwear suitable for a construction environment.
 Tuition Fees For students who are 16-18 this course is fully funded.
-Regulation and Accreditation Accrediting Institution: N/A Awarding Body: City and Guilds Terms and Conditions Read our full terms and conditions for more information.
+Regulation and Accreditation Accrediting Institution: N/A Awarding Body: City and Guilds Regulatory Body: Ofsted Terms and Conditions Read our full terms and conditions for more information.
 Career Options and ProgressionThis course is an introduction to the construction industry and you may be able to more easily secure labouring work on site once you finish.
 Alternatively, you can progress onto Level 2 and then Level 3 construction courses and ultimately into degree level study if you wish (with appropriate qualifications in English and maths which we can help you achieve).
 Reaching Level 3 will give you all the skills you need to progress confidently into the workplace in construction generally or into a trade if you have chosen to study a particular pathway.
 As well as working for an employer, this will also open the door to self-employment if you decide you want to go down this route.